SSWConsulting/SSW.Rules.Content/rules/git-powered-cms-solutions/rule.md

 guid: abfa31ba-9bb4-43a5-af73-21d1a928e3bb
 ---

 Developers love Git 😍, and while it was originally built as a version control system for source code, it's now used to power all kinds of awesome tools - including Content Management Systems (CMS)!
-So how is a Git-powered CMS different to a traditional CMS platform, and why would you want to use one?
+So how is a Git-based CMS different to a traditional CMS platform, and why would you want to use one?

 <!--endintro-->